 I’ll skip the lecture on unprotected sun exposure….but seriously what were you thinking?
-As the summer comes to a end and you stare at your brown-spotted skin in the bathroom mirror, you realize that unfortunately the memories of your fun days in the sun are vividly diplayed all over your face!!!
+As the summer comes to an end and you stare at your brown-spotted skin in the bathroom mirror, you realize that unfortunately the memories of your fun days in the sun are vividly displayed all over your face!!!
 It’s time to assess the damage and get serious about treating your melasma.

 Melasma is a skin condition that appears as patchy brown pigmentation on the forehead, cheeks, upper lip, and chin.

 Melasma affects nearly 50 million people worldwide but 90% of those affected are women between the ages of 20 and 50.
 It is typically caused by an underlying genetic condition that is exasperated by hormonal changes and/or sun exposure.
 The appearance of melasma can be unattractive, embarrassing, and most of all….frustratingly challenging to treat.

 Hormones-Some individuals have more sensitive melanocytes (the cells that produce melanin) and significant hormonal shifts, such as pregnancy or taking birth control pills can stimulate those cells resulting in excessive pigmentation.

 UV Exposure-Most people with melasma are habitual sun-bathers and have a history of frequent sun exposure without proper sun protection.